European Art

 The Sensuality in John Collier’s Work

-In Collier’s work, Lilith appears in all her sensuality, in the scene where she incited the original sin.
-In the middle of the garden of Eden, symbolized by the heavy vegetation at the back, she stands naked as she leans her head lasciviously towards the snake twisted firmly around her.
+In John Collier’s work, Lilith appears in all her sensuality, in the scene where she incited the original sin.
+In the middle of the Garden of Eden, symbolized by the heavy vegetation at the back, she stands naked as she leans her head lasciviously towards the snake twisted firmly around her.
 A snake that she does not fear, and whose form, according to Jewish mythology, she takes to pervert her victims.
 The inclination of her face reveals thick golden and wavy hair.
 Her curves are even more emphasized, barely hidden by the reptile.

 The entire scene largely contributes to the voluptuousness released by Pre-Raphaelite work.
 Her luminous and milky skin detaches from the background and focuses our attention entirely on her fatal beauty.
 Collier, here, breaks somewhat with the coldness characterizing Lilith by depicting an alluring and almost serene image of her.
-The latter places himself as one of the first artists to depict Lilith this way – almost sweet, yet exalting a certain lust.
-Far from the religious depiction of the demoness, the artist then offers a nearly provocative image by depicting the perfect mix between calm and sensuality for such a sinful figure.
+The latter places himself as one of the first artists to depict Lilith this way—almost sweet, yet exalting a certain lust.
+Far from the religious depiction of the demoness, the artist then offers a nearly provocative image by depicting the perfect mix of calm and sensuality for such a sinful figure.

 The contrasting colors of the painting, and its warm palette, further enhance the atmosphere that emerges from the work.
 This use of the colors, in Lilith as well as in Collier’s other portraits, earned him a certain recognition from his contemporaries.
 Seen as solemn, his work, however, offers an obvious mastery of tones and light.

 Eventually, the figure of Lilith evolves gradually from the dangerous demoness depicted by the religious writings to a symbol of sensuality, but also of feminism.
 By her aspect of being equal to Adam, from whom she does not depend, the succubus becomes a feminist icon, a perfect opposition to Eve’s figure.
-Many powerful, sometimes feared, historical and mythological female figures are associated with snakes.
+Many powerful, sometimes feared, historical, and mythological female figures are associated with snakes.
 These include Cleopatra and Medusa, whose association with snakes makes them desired, sensual, or monstrous.

 Author’s bio: